mitchelkappen/stress_cyberball-mist/README.md

 Are used interchangeably throughout the code.

-Repository and data is identical to: https://osf.io/qf6ck/
+Repository and data is identical between OSF (https://osf.io/qf6ck/) and Github (https://github.com/mitchelkappen/stress_cyberball-mist)

 <br>